nadxelleHernandez/reviewgram-front-end/README.md

+# Reviewgram front-end in React
+Repo for front-end of reviewgram - a full stack webpage for finding reviews and ratings of TV shows and movies

+Uses axios to made API calls

-# Getting Started with Create React App
+# Created with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts